cahoots-org/cahoots-monorepo/docs/development.md

 # Development Guide

-This guide provides detailed information for developers working on the AI Dev Team API.
+This guide provides detailed information for developers working on the Cahoots API.

 ## Development Environment Setup